tycho-mertens/MakeMKVRename/README.md

 ![settings](https://user-images.githubusercontent.com/73956677/162572766-c7e4ab8c-ea4b-4240-ab91-3329cf1a0965.png)

 ## Notes
 I mainly use Java because my main OS is Linux and not Windows.
 Java allows me to make desktop applications with SceneBuilder (JavaFX) for Windows and Linux.
 I would try .NET Core, but it currently doesn't support GUI on Linux.
-Simple it's the best language for my situation.
+Simply it's the best language for my situation.

 The DB of this program is not a proper database, it's just folders and json files.
 I plan on changing this (to MongoDB probably) when I'm not the only one using it (if it ever comes to that).